Skip to content Accessibility statement

 Option modules

 You will study up to five option modules.
 Two from Politics, two from Philosophy, and one of your choice.
-In previous years, option modules have included:
+In previous years, PPE students have taken modules including (but not limited to):

 Politics